pmean/classes/software-engineering/src/programming-expectations.md

   + Cut-and-paste orginal question
 + Add text interpretation before or after your output
   + One or sometimes two sentences.
+  + Round numbers liberally
   + Output without interpretation will be downgraded.
   + Examples:
     + Here are the first ten rows of data.
     + The largest animal in the data set is the African elephant.
-    + Only 30% of the patients got all three shots.
+    + About 40% of the patients got all three shots.
     + There are no missing values for this data set.

 <div class="notes">